XiaoshiZ/ysmiles.com/_posts/2017-03-02-Zero-Dimensional-Organic-Tin-Halide-Perovskites.md

 ### Data I collected
 Though we can see from next section the professor claims that someone else redone all of the experiments, I still found the pattern extremely similar.
 I just put my version of Fig. 3B and 3D as well as some specific lines with raw data.
-(Actually I have all raw data.)
 I think even someone redo these experiments, the result could not be exactly same.
 (Or eventhough that were the truth, I should still have credit.)
 Fig. 3C results should also come from those data.
 **Anyway I have raw data, and keep every email in record in which I sent the data to the group members.**